IsaacAndela/curryOnTop/readme.md

 ## What is currying?

 Currying a function creates a new function that accepts one or more arguments of the original function.
 When the curried function is called and all of the original function’s arguments are provided, it invokes the original function returning its result.
-Otherwise the curried function returns a new function that accepts one or more of the remaining original function’s arguments, and so on.[1]
+Otherwise the curried function returns a new function that accepts one or more of the remaining original function’s arguments, and so on.

 ## Use case and examples